Readri205/MS2_Project/testing.md

 ## User stories
+The user stories are annotated below to describe actual functionality.
+Screenshot images of the site have been provided in the main [README.md](https://github.com/Readri205/MS2_Project/blob/master/README.md).
+A [Functional User Tests by Browser](#functional-user-tests-by-browser) testing schedule has been prepared and is shown below.
+User functionality has been tested across four key web browsers; Chrome, Safari, MSEdge and Internet Explorer.
+Internet Explorer has returned 'test fails' but it is expected that any Internet Explorer users will upgrade to MS Edge or migrate to other mainstream browsers.
 *  ### First Time Visitor Goals
       * #### The first time visitor will want to;
         * easily understand the main purpose of the site;